LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Chainlink-Smart-Contract/index.md

   <img src="/img/deploy_sc_base/mm_base_sepolia_network.webp" alt="Configure Metamask to Connect to Base Sepolia" />
 </p>

 3. Fund your MetaMask wallet with gas tokens.
-If using testnet, you can acquire gas tokens for your desired network using the [Chainlink Faucet](https://faucets.chain.link/).
+If deploying to a testnet, you can acquire gas tokens for your desired network using the [Chainlink Faucet](https://faucets.chain.link/).

 <p align="center">
   <img src="/img/deploy_sc_base/chainlink_faucet.webp" alt="Connect to a Faucet to Receive Testnet Gas Tokens" />